Bills targeting trans youth are growing more common — and radically reshaping lives

 The focus on trans students underscores the extent to which schools, perhaps more than any other area of American life, have emerged as the front line for restrictions on trans rights.
 Of the more than 126 bills introduced so far in 2022, some 63% have centered on schooling.

 Most of these bills would prevent transgender female students from participating in female sports.
 The bills largely draw inspiration from Idaho, which in 2020 became the first state in the nation to ban transgender women and girls from kindergarten through college from competing on teams that align with their gender identity.
-Since Idaho's ban, 18 states have followed suit with their own laws.
+That ban is currently blocked by a court injunction.
+Nevertheless, since Idaho's ban, 18 states have followed suit with their own laws.

 Supporters of these bills, like Republican state Rep. Scott Cepicky of Tennessee, say their efforts have more to do with fairness in competition than with gender identity.
 Earlier this year, Cepicky sponsored legislation that says student-athletes can only compete in sports under the gender they were assigned at birth.
 The bill was signed by Gov. Bill Lee in May.